 - Cyberbullying - Bullying that takes place over digital devices such as cell phones, computers, and tablets.
 Cyberbullying can occur through SMS, text, and mobile applications (apps) or online in social media, forums, or gaming where people can view, participate in, or share content.
 Cyberbullying includes sending, posting, or sharing negative, harmful, false, or mean content about someone else.
 It can include sharing personal or private information about someone else, causing embarrassment or humiliation.
-Some cyberbullying crosses the line into unlawful or criminal behavior.

-Inappropriate Content

-Adolescents and children can unintentionally come into contact with inappropriate content, such as sexually explicit material.
-Unsolicited obscene materials can also be received electronically.
+Some cyberbullying crosses the line into unlawful or criminal behavior. - Inappropriate Content - Adolescents and children can unintentionally come into contact with inappropriate content, such as sexually explicit material.
+Unsolicited obscene materials can also be received electronically. - Sexting - Sexting is the sharing and receiving of sexually explicit messages and nude or partially nude images via text messages or apps.
+Sexting, while commonly occurring off school grounds, also occurs on school property, with the content being sent and viewed on cell phones.
+Of note is that possession of sexually explicit photos received by sexting can be considered a type of possession of child pornography from a legal perspective.